Skip to main content

 C-based images

 C-based images include nginx, Redis, MySQL and more.
-To be FIPS-validated, they include the minimus-cryptographic-module .
+The minimus-cryptographic-module provides the necessary components to make these images FIPS-validated.
 About this module:

 • Includes Minimus FIPS components: fips.so, cryptocomply-entropy.so